palladians/pallad/README.md

 This is a monorepo for all the Pallad-related code.

 - `apps`
-  - `api` - Backend API for chain data collection.
+  - `api` - Backend API for chain data providing created in Deno and TRPC.
   - `extension` - Browser extension app.
   - `mobile` - Proof of concept of mobile wallet with code shared with browser extension.
   - `website` - pallad.xyz website.